ideriabin/back-online-after-a-year/eng.md

 My goal, as a technology writer, would be to discover what the internet had done to me over the years.
-To understand the internet by studying it "at a distance."
+To understand the internet by studying it "at a distance".
 I wouldn't just become a better human, I would help us all to become better humans.
 Once we understood the ways in which the internet was corrupting us, we could finally fight back.